 All students auditioning will sight-read a short exercise, which will be sent to the District Director by the Vocal Division Chair.
 It is the District Director’s responsibility to send this date to the Vocal Division Chair as soon as it is available.

-DEADLINES for 2024:
+DEADLINES for 2025-26:

 District Deadlines – District Directors will provide procedural information and set the deadline for receiving checks and student information from schools in their district.
 This deadline may be before the state’s deadline.

-Saturday, October 5, 2024 – Deadline for completion of all 2nd round auditions and the receipt of all student registrations and audition fees by the district director or his/her designee.
+Saturday, October 11, 2025 – Deadline for completion of all 2nd round auditions and the receipt of all student registrations and audition fees by the district director or his/her designee.

-Monday, October 14, 2024 (by 11:59 pm) – Results for the All-State Choirs will be posted online.
+Tuesday, October 21, 2025 (by 11:59 pm) – Results for the All-State Choirs will be posted online.
 Check BOTH lists.
 Registration forms for students selected to an ensemble will be opened once rosters are posted.

-Student Release of Information Form – This form will need to be printed, signed, and must be turned in to your district.
+STUDENT RELEASE OF INFORMATION FORM – This form will need to be printed, signed, and must be turned in to your district.
 Follow your District Director’s instructions for submitting it.
 A student’s 2nd round audition will not be adjudicated without this form.

 The District Director (or the District’s designee) is responsible for uploading all information and audition recordings on the Google form.
 (A link will be sent by the Division Chair.)